top of page

 WEIGEL

-In the 2021-2022 season, Mr. Weigel joined Mannes Opera as Paul in a workshop of Missy Mizzoli and Royce Vavrek’s The Listeners, covered Masetto in Don Giovanni with Pacific Opera Victoria and made his Sarasota Opera debut as Nourabad in Les pêcheurs de perles and Angelotti in Tosca.
-In the summer of 2022, Mr. Weigel made his Wolf Trap Opera debut as a Filene Artist, singing Killian and the Hermit in Der Freischütz.
+In the 2022-2023 season, he joined the roster of The Metropolitan Opera as Porter cover in Lady Macbeth of Mtsensk and Flemish Deputy 1 cover in Don Carlo.
+He also returned to Sarasota Opera as the title role in Mozart’s Don Giovanni.
+Recent seasons saw Mr. Weigel join Mannes Opera as Paul in a workshop of Missy Mizzoli and Royce Vavrek’s The Listeners.
+He covered Masetto in Don Giovanni with Pacific Opera Victoria, made his Sarasota Opera debut as Nourabad in Les pêcheurs de perles and Angelotti in Tosca, and made his Wolf Trap Opera debut as a Filene Artist singing Killian and the Hermit in Der Freischütz.

-In the summer of 2019, Mr. Weigel performed the title role in Le nozze di Figaro at the Aspen Music Festival, Opera News describing him as an “impressive performer with a big, richly colored baritone.”
-He was a member of Merola Opera Program in both 2013 and 2017, performing Collatinus in The Rape of Lucretia and Death in Savitri respectively.
-In 2015, Mr. Weigel performed the roles of Masetto in North Carolina Opera’s Don Giovanni and Sprecher in Piedmont Opera’s Die Zauberflöte.
+In the summer of 2019, Mr. Weigel performed the title role in Le nozze di Figaro at the Aspen Music Festival, with Opera News describing him as an “impressive performer with a big, richly colored baritone.”
+Other roles include Collatinus in The Rape of Lucretia and Death in Savitri (Merola Opera), Masetto in Don Giovanni (North Carolina Opera), and Sprecher in Piedmont Opera’s Die Zauberflöte (Piedmont Opera).
 Additional roles include both the title role and Leporello in Don Giovanni, Frère Laurent in Roméo et Juliette, Colline in La bohème, Rambaldo in La rondine, Bottom in A Midsummer Night’s Dream, and Spencer Coyle in Owen Wingrave.

 Concert appearances include the Civic Orchestra of Chicago and the Harris Theater’s Beyond the Aria series, as well as Bach’s Mass in B Minor, Handel’s Messiah, the Requiems of Mozart, Verdi, and Fauré, Brahms’ Ein deutsches Requiem, Debussy’s L’enfant prodigue, and Vaughan Williams’ Dona Nobis Pacem.
 He has been featured prominently as part of the Ryan Opera Center’s Broadcast Recital Series on WFMT 98.7 FM.
-In the spring 0f 2022, Mr. Weigel will join the Reno Philharmonic as the bass soloist in Beethoven’s Ninth Symphony.
+In the spring 0f 2022, Mr. Weigel joined the Reno Philharmonic as the bass soloist in Beethoven’s Ninth Symphony.

 bottom of page